mohsenh17/TransformerNNX/README.md

 The codebase is designed to demonstrate modularity and scalability, making it easy to extend and adapt for different use cases.

 ## Features
-- **Custom Transformer Architecture:** Includes MultiHeadAttention, CrossMultiHeadAttention, PositionalEncoding, Decoder, and Encoder blocks.
+- **Custom Transformer Architecture:** Includes MultiHeadAttention, CrossMultiHeadAttention, PositionalEncoding, RelativePositionalEncoding, Decoder, and Encoder blocks.
 - **Modular Codebase:** Clear separation between model definition, data loading, training, and evaluation.
 - **Tests Included:** Unit tests for each core module.
 - **Checkpointing:** Save and load models efficiently with robust checkpoint management.